 - a.
 Harass, intimidate, threaten or invade the privacy rights of any person; - b.
 Physically or verbally obstruct, delay or interfere with the free movement of any person at the Airport; - c.
-Use sound or voice amplifying apparatus in or adjacent to the terminal building complex.
+Use sound or voice amplifying apparatus in or adjacent to the terminal building complex or parking garage.
 No chanting, dancing, or similar conduct is permitted; - d.
 Use or place upon Airport premises, tables, stands, chairs, or other structures; - e.
 Store placards, boxes, or supplies on Airport premises other than in authorized public lockers; - f.
-Obstruct, delay or interfere with any vehicle;
+Obstruct, delay or interfere with any vehicle; - g.
+Conduct activities that jeopardize the safety and health of individuals to include but not limited to; blocking or impeding traffic, sidewalks, access points or parking stalls; - h.
+Failure to remove all items brought into the Airport as part of the activity or to complete any required clean up necessitated by such activity. - i.
+State or represent that they or the organization is a representative or otherwise affiliated with the Port of Seattle or the Airport;

-- g.
-State or represent that he or she or the organization is a representative or otherwise affiliated with the Port of Seattle or the Airport; - h.
-Fail to wear the required identification when required by the Department; - i.
-Carry any banners or signs that are posted on poles or sticks of any type or that exceed the following size limitation: banners or signs may be held by a person or worn on an individual's person so long as such banners or signs do not protrude beyond the person's front or back or above the person's head or exceed the person's body width. - j.
-Violate any federal, state or local law or regulation; - k.
-Destroy, damage or deface Airport property; - 1.
-Incite others to violence or other criminal activity or engage in any activity that jeopardizes the health, safety, or security of customers or workers at the Airport. - m.
+- j.
+Fail to wear the required identification when required by the Department; - k.
+Carry any banners or signs that are posted on poles or sticks of any type or that exceed the following size limitation: banners or signs may be held by a person or worn on an individual's person so long as such banners or signs do not protrude beyond the person's front or back or above the person's head or exceed the person's body width. - 1.
+Violate any federal, state or local law or regulation; - m.
+Destroy, damage or deface Airport property; - n.
+Incite others to violence or other criminal activity or engage in any activity that jeopardizes the health, safety, or security of customers or workers at the Airport. - o.
 Solicit for the immediate receipt of funds anywhere on Port property.